goschtl/zope/z3c.vcsync/trunk/src/z3c/vcsync/README.txt

 loading a checkout state into python objects
 --------------------------------------------

-Let's load the currentfilesystem layout into python objects.
+Let's load the current filesystem layout into python objects.
 Factories are registered as utilities for the different things we can encounter on the filesystem.
 Let's look at items first.
 A factory is registered for the ``.test`` extension::